cloud-gov/nessus-manager-boshrelease/README.md

 Nessus resides on a persistent disk; size the disk accordingly.

-After deployment, the web UI is available at https://IP_ADDRESS_IN_MANIFEST:8834 with an SSL certificate signed by Nessus Certification Authority.
+After deployment, the web UI is available at https://10.244.18.2:8834 (for a bosh-lite deployment) with an SSL certificate signed by Nessus Certification Authority.